Thouless pumps and universal geometry-induced drift velocity in multi-sliding quasi-periodic lattices: Results in commensurate regime

 Here $\bm{e}_{A_m}=\bm{A}_m/|\bm{A}_m|$, and $J_m$ denotes the magnitude of the component of $\bm{J}$ projected onto $\bm{A}_m$.
 And $\mathcal{R}_{\alpha,nm}$ denotes the minor of the matrix $R_\alpha$ whose matrix element is $(R_{\alpha})_{n,m}=r_{\alpha,nm}$.

 In 1D lattices,

 while in 2D lattices,

-In the commensurate regime, the relation between pumping current and Chern numbers in Eq.~\eqref{Chern} can be wriiten as $\bm{J}=C_m\bm{A}_m/(\Omega T)$, where $\Omega$ is the area of the unit cell.
+In the commensurate regime, the relation between pumping current and Chern numbers in Eq.~\eqref{Chern} can be written as $\bm{J}=\sum_{m=1}^d C_m\bm{A}_m/(\Omega T)$, where $\Omega$ is the volume of the unit cell.
 Recall that $n_e=N/\Omega$, the expression of the drift velocity in Eq.~\eqref{velocity} then reduces to

 as if all bands are ``averagedly'' populated observed numerically before~\cite{yang2024observation}.